shiyegao/DDA/README.md

 | Swin-B         | 1K/224^2  | 15.1/87.8 | 83.4          | 41.0 | 37.0 | **42.0** |
 | ConvNeXt-B     | 1K/224^2  | 15.4/88.6 | 83.9          | 45.6 | 45.8 | **46.1** |

-Colomns with * are ImageNet-C Acc.
+Columns with * are ImageNet-C Acc.